-Kate watched as Earl Nelson and his wife, by far the youngest couple present, entered the games room with the Marquess of Northampton, the eldest gentleman attendee, a widower and President of the Royal Society.
+Kate watched as Earl Nelson and his wife, by far the youngest couple present, entered the games room with the Marquess of Northampton, the eldest gentleman attendee, a widower and current President of the Royal Society.
 Lady Ada followed them.
 Drat!
 Two ladies playing cards already?

 Mr. Roylance, moving confidently, approached, sipping champagne.
 “I say, Lord Ward, you’ve cornered the two handsomest ladies to yourself,” he said.
 “Am I interrupting dark plots?”